 Okinawan, うちなーぐち (沖縄口), is a Japonic language spoken by nearly 100,000 people in and around the main island of Okinawa.
-It is also spoken in the islands in the near vicinity which includes Kerama Islands (慶良間諸島), Kume Island (久米島), Tonaki Island(渡名喜島), Aguni Island(粟国島), Oh Island(奥武島), Hamahiga Island (浜比嘉島), Henza Island (平安座島)、Miyagi Island宮城島, and Ikei Island (伊計島).
+It is also spoken in the islands in the near vicinity, which includes the Kerama Islands (慶良間諸島), Kume Island (久米島), Tonaki Island(渡名喜島), Aguni Island(粟国島), Ojima Island(奥武島), Hamahiga Island (浜比嘉島), Henza Island (平安座島)、Miyagi Island宮城島, and Ikei Island (伊計島).
 For the purpose of this discussion, Okinawan will be referred to as うちなーぐち (uchinaaguchi).

 Despite what the majority of Japanese people think, うちなーぐち is indeed a separate language, although it undoubtedly has common origin with Japanese.